dwirijal/fud-court/roadmap.md

-# CryptoPulse Roadmap
+# Fud Court Roadmap

-This document outlines the development roadmap for CryptoPulse, a news and data dashboard for the cryptocurrency space.
+This document outlines the development roadmap for Fud Court, a dashboard for adjudicating crypto claims.

 ## v0.1.0: Foundation & Core Setup (Current)